pedrojlucas/udacityproject1/README.md

 ## AutoML

-The model generated after running the AutoML pipeline was a VotingEnsembled model, this model is built by a StandardScaler for preprocessing the numerical features and a XGBoost algorithm for the classification.
+The model generated after running the AutoML pipeline was a VotingEnsembled model, this model is built by several differents machine learning models with different feature preprocessing strategies, all of them contributing to the final prediction of this ensembled model, the contribution of each model is weighted to maximize the accuracy of the model.

 ## Pipeline comparison